immunefi-team/Bounty_Boosts/Alchemix/31453 - [SC - Critical] The balance of RevenueHandler can be drained.md

 # The balance of RevenueHandler can be drained

-Submitted on Sun May 19 2024 12:09:45 GMT-0400 (Atlantic Standard Time) by @DuckAstronomer for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 19th 2024 at 18:09:45 UTC by @DuckAstronomer for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31453